rusty-electron/ml_deployment/minutes/meeting.md

 ### TOP2: Ceiterien

-categorize and mapping this to some labels, excusary to this labels.

-some wekipedia list use footnote to assign long explaination at the end.

-command line interface, something like simbles, reference

-These criterien are only applied in Production, are they applicatable also for our study?
+**Some of the criteria are descriptive and some are quantitative, how to balance them and add them to the final table?**

+Categorize and map them to some tags that are redundant.
+Some encyclopedic lists use footnotes at the end for lengthy explanations.
+Similar to a command line interface, using symbols, etc

+**These standards only apply to the production field, do they also apply to our research?**

-focusing on deployment ML models in production in good criteria.
+Our research focuses on deploying ML models in production to a good standard, so it applies to our project.

-whether it is problem to include preprints?
+**Is the inclusion of preprints problematic?**

-as long as it is presented at some conference, one reason to go for peer reviewed is to ensure the quality of the paper.
-But it is also fine to use them.
+it's okay to use them.
+One reason to use peer review is to ensure the quality of a paper as long as it is presented at a conference.

-How do we put the huge list on the poster?
+**How do you print a huge list on a poster?**

-multiple table, landscape mode, most important criteria on them.
+Multiple tables, horizontal patterns, and the most important criteria.

 ### TOP3: Deployment Test

+**Are we going to do deployment testing?**

-Basically, it is good to get some data for the criteria, could easily take long time, we should be able to get some resources. we have to do poster.
+Fundamentally, getting some data for the standard is a good thing, it can easily take a long time, and we should be able to get some resources.
+If we find content that meets the criteria, we evaluate it; if it's not very important and is just an option, we don't evaluate it.

+**How to deal with competing research findings?**

-idealy, if we have seen the competitve results, we should figure out some explainations about this.
+Ideally, if we see the results of the competition, we should have some responsive explanation for it.

-reagarding the lack of this comparison, it is increasing of intrest.

-How to deal with the problem about the topic frame?

-if it is out of the time frame, at the time we did this.

-Do we do the deployment test?

-if we find the content for the criteria, we evaluate them, if it is not important and only an option, we don´t.

-Future work for this proj?

-to evaluate this, if non practical eva
+There is very little research on this kind of comparative analysis.

+**How do you solve the time frame problem?
+What if suddenly the topic changes dramatically during the course of the research?**

+We did so at that time.

+**Future work on the project?**

+Practical approach to validate theoretical analysis
-case study using the tools found

-investigate gap, practitioner, how to adapt to this work.
+Conduct case studies using the tools found.
+Investigate gaps, practitioners, how to adapt to this work.

-Makus 23.12-12.01, next two meetings will be canceled.
+**Makus vacation 23.12-12.01, next two meetings will be canceled.**